 So these Gluten-Free Peanut Butter Energy Bars are easier on the jaw, plus they taste amazing.

 Check out these other healthy and easy recipes:

 - 1 cup Medjool dates, pitted About 7 large

 - 1/2 cup peanut butter

 - Using a high-speed blender or food processor, blend oats on "flour" setting into oat flour.

-- Add dates to oat flour and process for about 1 minute.
-Then add peanut butter and blend until a combined "dough" is formed.
+- Add dates to oat flour and process for about 30 seconds on manual.
+Then add peanut butter and blend until a combined "dough" is formed, about another 30 seconds.

 - Line a 9x5" loaf pan with parchment paper.
 Scrape the dough from the blender and press into the pan.

 - Press the chocolate chunks (or chips) in the bar, spaced apart.